 But prospective clients won't know about this capability—and how it differentiates us—until we translate these processes into prospect-facing results that cover other target industries.

-With more than a half-dozen APIs already integrated, a prospect-facing dashboard that offers real-time insights into an industry could become a differentiator, not just a value-add.
+A prospect-facing dashboard that offers real-time insights into an industry could become a differentiator, not just a value-add.

 Prospect-facing results are more than a sneak-peak at value-adds.
 They prove expertise that validates the choice of your agency, even at a premium.